-How to Apply
+How to Apply for Financial Aid

-For Cal Grants A, B,C, a student needs to submit the California Student Aid Commission's GPA Verification by March 2nd (or the second cycle of September 2nd if attending a community college).
-In many cases, the college or high school submits the GPA on your behalf.
-Please check with your high school or college to see if that is the case.
+The FAFSA is required for Cal Grants A, B, and C, but you must also submit the California Student Aid Commission's GPA Verification by March 2nd (or the second cycle of September 2nd if attending a community college).
+Many colleges (including SBCC) and high schools submit the GPA on a student's behalf.
+Please check with your college or high school to see if that is the case.

 Undocumented students who qualify for AB-540 residency classification should complete the CA Dream Act Application.
 The California Dream Act allows AB-540 students to apply for and receive several types of financial aid, including;